Dealing with the Unexpected: Teaching When You or Your Students Can’t Make it to Class

 Consider using the announcements tool in your Brightspace course as a consistent source of official course communications.
 In addition to seeing announcements in the course, students can adjust their notification settings to have announcements sent to their phones as text messages by following the instructions on this page.
 If students know that all important course information will come through a single, consistent channel, they are more likely to feel connected and up-to-date even during times of upheaval.

 Create sites of interaction

 Blogs and discussion forums in particular can aid student interaction by allowing students to keep a learning journal, comment on posts from other students, and give students an environment in which they post reflections on course content or assignments.
 For more information about using blogs as classroom supplements, see this blog post on Blackboard blogs or this teaching guide on course blogs.

 Additionally, a wiki or Google doc allows student groups to work collaboratively at a distance by giving the ability to share and edit content over the Web.
 Web-based document sharing applications like Google Docs can also prove useful to students as they complete group projects and assignments.

 Conduct a virtual class meeting

-If instructors need to ensure access to course content, they can also use the Kaltura media platform through Blackboard to record video lectures, video presentations, or lecture captures.
-When instructors record a lecture or presentation on Kaltura media, they can ensure that the presentation is only accessible by streaming video to students through a Blackboard course.
+If instructors need to ensure access to course content, they can also use the Kaltura media platform through Brightspace to record video lectures, video presentations, or lecture captures.
+When instructors record a lecture or presentation on Kaltura media, they can ensure that the presentation is only accessible by streaming video to students through a Brightspace course.
 Posting audio or video recordings of class assignments or lectures can make content available to students from home and asynchronously.
 The CFT has a detailed list of options for posting media content and resources for podcasting at Vanderbilt.

 Providing online access to course documents helps students who cannot come to class connect to course materials.
-Instructors are able to post homework assignments, case studies, and other course materials in Blackboard courses through SIPX, or you can ask a librarian for assistance.
+Instructors are able to post homework assignments, case studies, and other course materials in Brightspace courses through SIPX, or you can ask a librarian for assistance.